unifire-app/aspect/docs/tags/extends.md

 Use
 ---

-Template inheritance is one of the most powerful features of Twig but it is limited to single inheritance; a template can only extend one other template.
+Template inheritance is one of the most powerful features of Aspect but it is limited to single inheritance; a template can only extend one other template.
 This limitation makes template inheritance simple to understand and easy to debug: